ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

 When analyzing the performance of an application, do NOT assume you know where the performance bottlenecks are and why they are happening.
-Omnitrace is a tool for the analyzing the entire application and its performance.
+Omnitrace is a tool for analyzing the entire application and its performance.
 It is ideal for characterizing where optimization would have the greatest impact on an end-to-end run of the application and for